 Tom was elected to the South Australian State Parliament on 11 October 1997, at age 26.
 Tom was elevated to the Ministry on 3 March 2009 and remained in Cabinet until the 2018 State election.
 Over this period, he served as Minister for Correctional Services, Youth and Volunteers, Gambling, Small Business, Transport, Planning and Infrastructure, Mining and Energy, State Development and as Treasurer.

-Following the 2018 election, Tom is currently the Leader of Opposition Business, and holds the Shadow Portfolios of Mining and Energy, Transport and Infrastructure, and is the spokesperson for Government Accountability.
+Following the 2022 election, Tom is the Minister for Mining and Energy, Transport and Infrastructure, Leader of Government Business.
 He is SA Labor’s longest serving MP.

 Tom is married to Anthea and they have two young daughters, Tia, 10 and Helena, 7.
 They live in Torrensville and he is a tragic Liverpool supporter.